sunnyluthra/woocommerce-add-charges-to-payment-gateways/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Add an option to your WooCommerce payment gateways to add extra charges.
+Add an option to your WooCommerce payment gateways to add extra fee.

 == Description ==

-This simple extension allows you to add a extra charges to the payment gateways.
+This simple extension allows you to add an extra charges to the payment gateways.

 WooCommerce > Settings > Payment Gateways > single gateway page lets you set up an extra charge, which will be added to total whenever user select that particular payment gateway.